NATIONAL HISPANIC HERITAGE MONTH:

 Q: Why is your heritage meaningful to you and your family?
 Is there a specific example/event/tradition of how you showcase or celebrate your heritage in its many forms?

 My heritage is an integral part of my identity.
 I did not realize how much until I left my home country to pursue higher education in the US.
 The biggest lesson I carry with me from my Hispanic upbringing is the importance of family.
 Growing up, we would always make sure to spend Christmas Eve together.
 With five siblings, many of them married and with their own families, we still coordinate to get together as a family with our parents every other year.
 We make Venezuelan hallacas, no matter what part of the world we are in and enjoy a traditional Venezuelan Christmas Eve dinner.

 Q: How do you bring your own unique background to your role/responsibilities in the college or in your professional life?

-Q: What advice or words of wisdom could you share with others in our UNL College of Engineering community (staff, faculty, students, alums)?
+Q: What advice or words of wisdom could you share with others in our engineering community (staff, faculty, students, alums)?

 Embrace your identity and find a community that will always allow you to be your full self.
 For me, this has meant (1) finding a group of peers that are open to listening and understanding my experience even if their own upbringing has been wildly different, and (2) building a network of mentors for the different areas of my life.